ACCBDD/dimensional_ascension_tetra_compat/README.md

-# dimensional_ascension_tetra_compat
+# Dimensional Ascension Tetra Compat
-A custom mod for various dimensional ascension tetra integrations
+A custom mod for various Dimensional Ascension tetra integrations - at the moment, it just adds support for blue skies materials, a list of which can be defined in the dimasctetracompat-common.toml file.